 4 Results

-4.1 Hydrochemistry and isotopic results for surface and groundwaters
+4.1 Hydrochemistry of surface waters and groundwaters

-The chemical analysis results of surface water and groundwater samples are presented in Table1.
-River waters from the mountain pass (Zone 2) to the low-lying depression (Zone 5) are slightly alkaline with a range in pH values from 7.94 to 9.45.
-Lake water L1, which was sampled from the fresh lake recharged directly by river water in the low-lying depression (Zone 5), is also slightly alkaline with a pH value of 8.98.
+The statistical summaries of chemical analysis results for surface water and groundwater are presented in Table1.
+River waters (RW) from the mountain pass (Zone 2) to the low-lying depression (Zone 5) are slightly alkaline with a range in pH values from 7.94 to 9.45.
+Fresh lake water (FLW) L1, which was sampled from the fresh lake (relative fresh compared to other salt lakes) recharged directly by river water in the low-lying depression (Zone 5), is also slightly alkaline with a pH value of 8.98.
 Samples from the salt lakes such as Lake Qarhan, Lake Dabusun are slightly acidic with values range from 6.03 to 6.28.
 Groundwater in the study area is neutral to slightly alkaline.
 The shallow phreatic groundwater (SGW) shows an evolving trend from slightly alkaline to slightly acidic along the flow path with the pH varying from 9.34 to 6.03.
 However, deep confined groundwater (DGW) samples are all slightly alkaline with pH values ranging between 7.83 and 8.69.
+The redox potential (Eh) of SGW are in the range of 123-162 mV from alluvial fan to middle lower stream area (Zone 2, Zone 3 and Zone 4), suggesting an oxidation condition.
+The Eh values of DGW vary from 153 mV to 40 mV along the flow path (Zone 3 to Zone 4), indicating the redox condition gradually evolves from a state of oxidation to reduction (Figure 3e).